jsx-eslint/eslint-plugin-react/docs/rules/jsx-uses-react.md

-# Make JSX count towards use of a declared variable (jsx-uses-react)
+# Prevent React to be incorrectly marked as unused (jsx-uses-react)

-JSX expands to a call to `React.createElement`, a file which includes `React` but only uses JSX should still consider the `React` variable used.
+JSX expands to a call to `React.createElement`, a file which includes `React` but only uses JSX should consider the `React` variable as used.

 This rule has no effect if the `no-unused-vars` rule is not enabled.